flutter/website/tutorial.md

 }
 ```

-The `Listener` widget doesn't have an visual representation but instead listens
+The `GestureDetector` widget doesn't have an visual representation but instead
-for events bubbling through the application.
-When a tap gesture bubbles out from
+detects gestures made by the user.
+When the user taps the `Container`, the
-the `Container`, the `Listener` will call its `onGestureTap` callback, in this
+`GestureDetector` will call its `onTap` callback, in this case printing a
-case printing a message to the console.
+message to the console.

-You can use `Listener` to listen for a variety of input events, including
+You can use `GestureDetector` to detect a variety of input gestures, including
-low-level pointer events and higher-level gesture events, such as taps, scrolls,
-and flings.
+taps, drags, and scales.

 Generic Components
 ------------------